ReinUsesLisp/axes/README.md

 # axes
-Axes is an extension to Common Lisp to support easy symbol insertion inside a other symbols.
+Axes is an extension to Common Lisp to support easy symbol insertion inside a template.
 It's uses character #\@ (at) as keyword.

 ## Examples
 Basic syntax inserts the desired symbol replacing @ :